-The Young Mannheim Symphonists 2025 National Academy will be held in Adelaide for the first time, co-directed by Rachael Beesley and Nicole van Bruggen.
-This residential course offers successful applicants five nights’ boarding, with days and evenings dedicated to workshops, tutorials and orchestral rehearsals focused on Historically Informed Performance (HIP).
+We were excited to present the Young Mannheim Symphonists 2025 National Academy in Adelaide for the first time, co-directed by Rachael Beesley and Nicole van Bruggen.
+This residential course offered successful applicants five nights’ boarding, with days and evenings dedicated to workshops, tutorials and orchestral rehearsals focused on Historically Informed Performance (HIP).

-The National Academy concludes with a public concert showcasing the Young Mannheim Symphonists as they perform the repertoire developed during the week.
+The National Academy concluded with a public concert showcasing the Young Mannheim Symphonists as they performed the repertoire developed during the week.

 Young Mannheim Symphonists is Australia’s only national youth orchestra for Historically Informed Performance (HIP).

-Participants aged 15-23 from all states and territories and New Zealand may apply.
-Cost: $860.
+Participants aged 15-23 came from four states, two territories and New Zealand for this special experience.

 Young Mannheim Symphonists